tormi/WunderWay/working-at-wunderkraut/communicating/wunderchat.md

 Please add client project teams as users and members of the project room, and encourage them to take part in the project chat.

+## Users

+### Create new users: staff (internal)
+You need to have the role *Admin* to create a new user.
+Then follow these steps:

+1. Open the *User Administration* in HipChat (Menu *Group Admin* --> *Users*)
+2. Add new user with the following values:
+  * Full Name: Firstname Lastname
+  * @mention name: firstnamelastname
+  * Email: the user's email address
+  * Role: *User* or *Admin* (usually we prefer *Admin* and trust our team to be responsible)
+4. Invite the team member to our room *WunderCafe* and welcome her/him

+### Create new users: customers and partners (external)
+There are two ways to add external partners to HipChat: either create a HipChat user or use the *Guest Access* feature of HipChat.

+#### Create a HipChat User for external partners
+Just follow the steps above, but consider the changes in step 2.:

+* Full Name: Firstname Lastname Company
+* @mention name: firstnamelastnamecompany
+* Email: the user's email address
+* Role: *User*

+By the additional information about the user's company, it is easier to differentiate between our staff and our external partners.
+And by granting the role *User* we guarantee that a user can only access the private rooms only with an invite and all public rooms.

+#### Guest Access
+*todo*

 ## Integrations
 HipChat has a great API, and can be integrated with many other tools.
 If you would like an integration set-up then contact @stevehunton @alicerichmond or @joebaker please.